TobeSoftwareGmbH/StonksChecker/README.md

 - This project uses the following libraries:
   - <a href="https://github.com/google/volley">Volley</a>, licensed under the <a href="https://choosealicense.com/licenses/apache-2.0/">Apache-2.0 license</a>
 - This App queries <a href="https://www.bloomberg.com/markets">Bloomberg Markets</a> for Financial Data.
 This is neither supported nor endorsed by Bloomberg Markets.
+- This project uses the following fonts:
+  - Comfortaa, designed by Johan Aakerlund, Cyreal, licensed under the Open Font license

 - This project is licensed as per the GPL-v3 license.
 See the license file for more information